 Google Analytics Metrics: Site speed

 You can find this metric in Behavior – Site Speed – Overview.
 Use it to make regular checks on whether your website loads as quickly as possible to avoid high bounce rate.

-Referrals is a very interesting metric that shows you the traffic coming from third-party websites.
+Referrals is one of the most underestimated Google Analytics metrics that shows you the traffic coming from third-party websites.
 Of course, here you may see webs such as Google and Facebook as your ad platform providers.

 However, you will also see what platforms are talking about you on the Internet.
 In other words, if someone puts a link on their website taking users to your website, and people click on it, you will see this traffic here.

 You can use this data to get in touch with referrals and see potential forms of collaboration.
 You can find Referrals under Acquisition – All Traffic.

 15. Age & Gender